YueLiao/PPDM/README.md

     matlab -r "Generate_detection.m; quite"
     ~~~
 ## Results on HICO-DET and HOI-A
 We donot carefully tune the training hyper-parameters just following the setting in [Centernet](https://github.com/xingyizhou/CenterNet), e.g., lr, loss_weight, max_epoch, which may not be the best choice for our PPDM.
 It causes that the last checkpoint may not be the best one.
-We report two results and provide the corresponding two models for each setting, i.e. last checkpoint (the former, reported in paper) and best checkpoint.
+We report two results and provide the corresponding two models for each setting, i.e. last checkpoint (the former, reported in the paper) and the best checkpoint.

 **Our Results on HICO-DET dataset**